fz172/fanfly/_posts/2024-02-20-trim_tab_problem.md

 So based on the shape of the parts and using some imagination, I think I needed to mate `EL-SKN-103-C-E-2` and `EL-CHL-008-X-F-0` which essentially becomes the same shape as `EL-SKN-103-C-E-1`.
 And I need to insert the piano hinge between the skin and top channel.

-As I mate the channel and skin, the formed bend on channel does not really comform with the shape of the skin.
+As I mate the channel and skin, the formed bend on channel does not really conform with the shape of the skin.
 If I cleco the top skin with the channel there is a huge gap between bottom skin and channel, and vice versa if I cleco bottom skin.

-I do not have a bending brake (ordered one from harbor frieght), so I tried to hand bend the channel.
+I do not have a bending brake (ordered one from Harbor Freight), so I tried to hand bend the channel.
 It helped to some degree.
 I was able to reduce the gap significantly.
 I sent Sling technical an email but I assume they will tell me to keep bending.

 Here is the effect after some bending:
 ![bending](/assets/img/20240220/bending.jpg)